 One of the lowest rated areas in the study is around employees seeing a long-term opportunity for their career.
 Using part of regular one-on-one meetings to help employees think about their journey, and how you can support them on it, can motivate them.

 4. Ignoring warning signs.
-As we come up on a year of remote working for several us, it’s no surprise the majority of employees have experienced burnout in 2020.
+As the effects of the pandemic continue, it’s no surprise the majority of employees have experienced burnout.
 HR Drive points out how critical it is to have systems in place to recognize the signs of burnout.
-If your employees are checked out on your Zoom meetings, or not showing up for the social stuff you do as a team, something could be up..
+If your employees are checked out on your Zoom meetings, or not showing up for the social stuff you do as a team, something could be up.
 But when you see employees struggling, how can you support them through it?
 Take the opportunity to find out what’s happening in their lives, or if there are things you can offer to help ease their stress and frustration.
 (See our ideas to support remote workers trying to parent in a pandemic)

 5. Lack of clear communication.
 It’s a common challenge within organizations to hear employees don’t know what’s going on, or feel in the dark.
 In tough times, people get scared.
 Over-communicating about what’s happening, or how you are being impacted by all that is happening in the world or the economy can help it seem less scary.
 In addition, it’s hard to help drive the business forward if you don’t have a clear vision of where that is.
 Involve your team in reaching out and sharing details across the organization so it’s not all coming from one executive.
 Make sure they understand the importance of transparency and communication, and give them the tools they need to support that mission.